|

 teachings, who preached civil obedience.
 But then again, Calvin

-didn't specifically print a pamphlet on how to deal with massacres
+didn't exactly print a pamphlet on how to deal with massacres

 either.